The 12 Best Linux Desktop Environments

 2. KDE Plasma

-KDE Plasma is the arguably the most customizable interface available for any desktop operating system.
+KDE Plasma is the arguably the best Linux desktop environment for people who like to tinker with their computer’s interface .
 Every on-screen component is a widget that you can move, resize, or delete.
 With enough tinkering, you can configure the Plasma desktop to look and feel like any other desktop interface.

 Software designed for KDE tends to come with an abundance of options.
 These apps are among the most powerful the Linux desktop has to offer.
 Side note: KDE developers use Qt, rather than GTK+.

 Want a good look at KDE Neon?
-Head to out neon.kde.org.
+Head to neon.kde.org.

 Many love Cinnamon for its combination of familiarity and ease-of-use.
-The project strikes a blend between adopting new ideas and preserving the old way of doing things.
-MintInstall, for example, feels like a blend between a mobile app store and a traditional Linux package manager.
+This Linux desktop strikes a blend between adopting new ideas and preserving the old way of doing things.

 Want a good look at Cinnamon?
 Check out Linux Mint.